Nebraska's Malcolm Hartzog wins Big Ten Freshman of the Week - NewsBreak

 Fourth-quarter surge lifts Nebraska to 14-13 win over Rutgers

-Ep.
-58 The Showdown: Will the Huskers win the division?.
 Mickey Joseph knows what winning football teams do in the fourth quarter.
 After Nebraska dominated the fourth quarter in a win over Indiana, Joseph repeatedly emphasized that the Huskers would need to bring that same effort to future fourth quarters.
+Just six days after that win, Joseph’s words rang true....

 Pregame reads ahead of Nebraska vs. Rutgers

-Note: Updates: Nebraska vs. Rutgers in New Jersey